SoglaHash/mod-progression-system-naxx25-60/README_naxx.md

 Portal/instance/tp fixes in azerothcore/azerothcore-wotlk PR #12696

-Fixes for t3 quests and phylacter, no PR yet.

 ```
 -- .go xyz 3668 -1262 310 (with .gm fly on)
 -- 4 orbs naxx25, naxx orb visible 11:03, tp location to sapphiron 31:40